North Korean media silent on Kim's whereabouts as speculation on health rages

 "I just hope he's doing fine," Trump told a White House news conference on Tuesday.
 "I've had a very good relationship with Kim Jong Un.
 And I'd like to see him do well.
 We'll see how he does.
 We don't know if the reports are true."
 Asked whether he would try to reach out to Kim to check on his condition, Trump said: "Well I may, but I just hope he's doing fine."

 Speculation about Kim's health first arose due to his absence from the anniversary of the birthday of North Korea's founding father and Kim's grandfather, Kim Il Sung, on April 15.
 On Wednesday, the main headlines from KCNA included pieces on sports equipment, mulberry picking, and a meeting in Bangladesh to study North Korea's "juche" or self-reliance ideology.
-Official Rodong Sinmun newspaper carried articles on a self-sufficient economy and anti-coronavirus measures.
+The official Rodong Sinmun newspaper carried older or undated remarks attributed to Kim in articles about the economy, the textile industry, city development, and other topics.

-There was no mention of Kim's whereabouts.
+As usual Kim's name was plastered all over the newspaper, but there were no reports on his whereabouts.
 Daily NK, a Seoul-based website, reported late on Monday that Kim, who is believed to be about 36, was hospitalised on April 12, hours before the cardiovascular procedure.

-It said his health had deteriorated since August due to heavy smoking, obesity and overwork.
-Citing one unnamed North Korean source it said Kim was now receiving treatment at a villa in the Mount Myohyang resort north of the capital Pyongyang.
+The story's English version carried a correction on Tuesday to say the report was based on a single unnamed source in North Korea, not multiple as it earlier stated.
+It said his health had deteriorated since August due to heavy smoking, obesity and overwork, and he was now receiving treatment at a villa in the Mount Myohyang resort north of the capital Pyongyang.

+'EXTENDED SILENCE IS UNUSUAL' On Tuesday, CNN reported an unnamed U.S. official saying that the United States was "monitoring intelligence" that Kim was in grave danger after surgery.

 Reporting from inside North Korea is notoriously difficult, especially on matters concerning its leadership, given tight controls on information.
 There have been past false reports regarding its leaders, but the fact Kim has no clear successor means any instability could present a major international risk.
 Trump said he had asked Kim about succession in the past but declined to elaborate.